lbl-srg/obc/specification/source/draftTaggingConcept.rst

+Next steps
+- units and quantities go into attribute section of inputs outputs and parameters
+- brick labels (relational tags): hierarchy commes from the CDL Control Design Tool component structure
+- hardware/software | analog/digital
+With Michael
+- explain how having quntities in the type category is usefull for us and for the user - user, if addind a temerature, would need to know to add the quantity to its genaral real input.
+- add a sketch for internal CDL CDT structure [plant[full sequence[composit block[atomic block]]]]
+- move to rst.cdl

 [fixme mg disclamer: Incorporate this into cdl.rst under annotations once we develop the concept.
 Language is occasionally loose since it serves as a base for discussion and should get combed through before moving to cdl.rst.]